celery/celery/docs/userguide/workers.rst

     >>> app.control.rate_limit('myapp.mytask', '200/m')

-The above does not specify a destination, so the change request will affect all worker instances in the cluster.
+The above doesn't specify a destination, so the change request will affect all worker instances in the cluster.
 If you only want to affect a specific list of workers you can include the ``destination`` argument:

 .. code-block:: pycon